Thursday, April 29, 2010

 This card had me cracking up.
 She writes: I love Jesus! in smelly markers.

 Unfortunately most of the smell rubbed off in the mail :( The card is very sweet.
 Here is the rest of it.
+It says:

 Dear Mrs. Harkins,